kevinlin1/kevinlin1.github.io/_posts/2019-06-25-microeconomics-of-the-faculty-job-search.md

 excerpt: >-
   An institution's most important resource is its people.
 redirect_from:
-  - /2019/06/25/Microeconomics-of-the-Faculty-Job-Search.md/
+  - /2019/06/25/Microeconomics-of-the-Faculty-Job-Search/
 ---

-*See my [Teaching Faculty Job Search](/recruiting) for details on my specific academic job search and the context that inspired this article.*
+*See my [Teaching faculty job search]({% link _posts/2019-03-29-teaching-faculty-job-search.md %}) for details on my specific academic job search and the context that inspired this article.*

 An institution's most important resource is its people.